Plugin Scheduler

 mission_id: 3 # Load mission #3 from the mission list on startup (could be a list also / random pick)

-action: # At 04:00 and 08:00 local time of the server ...
+action: # At 04:00 and 08:00 UTC (timezone see above) ...

 - 04:00